HLTech/SqlEventStore4J/README.md

 ## Optimistic locking <a name="OptimisticLocking"></a>

-Let's assume that you have `Order` aggregate in your code with the rule that if order has been sent it can't be cancel anymore.
+Let's assume that you have `Order` aggregate in your code, with the rule that if order has been sent, it can't be cancelled anymore.
 To ensure that rule we can use optimistic locking and to do that we have to add version field to `Order` aggregate.

 ```java